Skip to main content

 What if something goes wrong on install day?

-Call the install desk — the number on your confirmation.
-Not a call center.
-A real desk that knows your job number, scope, and crew.
+Call the number on your confirmation.
+It reaches people who can see your job record — your scope, your crew, your schedule.
 If the install can't be completed due to an unforeseen issue, we'll reschedule and communicate clearly.

 How soon can I get an install scheduled?